-The closures of 2020-2021 had some very permanent effects at the Disneyland Resort.
-Many of the old pre-2020 tricks and hacks won't work anymore.
-Even if you are a return guest to the Happiest Place on Earth, you need to have a few new tools at the ready to have the best vacation experience.
-And if you are a first timer, there's a lot to learn as well.
-That's where this Disneyland guide comes in.
+The closures of 2020-2021 had some very permanent effects at the Disneyland Resort, and the parks have continued changing rapidly since their reopening.
+Even if you are a regular return guest to the Happiest Place on Earth, the tricks from your last visit may already be obsolete.
+You'll need to have a few new tools at the ready to have the best vacation experience.

-If you are planning a trip to Disneyland in Southern California in 2025, this complete Disneyland planning guide will walk you through all the basics of what to expect this year - new requirements, changes from what you might have experienced in previous years, new ride and land openings, revised touring strategies, and more.
+If you are planning a trip to Disneyland in Southern California in 2026, this complete Disneyland planning guide will walk you through all the basics of what to expect this year - new requirements, changes from what you might have experienced in previous years, new ride and land openings, revised touring strategies, and more.
 I've been there first hand all along the way, visiting Disneyland, Disney California Adventure, and the surrounding area numerous times each year to see the evolution in action.

-Before we get to all the operational changes and new park touring tips, let's briefly dive into what's new to see and do at the resort in 2025.
+Before we get to all the operational changes and new park touring tips, let's briefly dive into what's new to see and do at the resort in 2026.
 And of course, we have to discuss the flip side as well - what's closed this year for refurbishment or for good.

-(Note: If you want to know what happens seasonally every year at the resort see also this guide to special and seasonal Disneyland events.)
+(Note: If you want to know what happens seasonally every year at the Disneyland resort see also this guide to special and seasonal Disneyland events.)

 Disneyland's 70th Anniversary Celebration